 CSC appointees must attend a minimum of nine meetings in a one-year period, and must not be absent for more than two consecutive meetings.
 Failure to meet this requirement may result in the Chair of the CSC requesting a replacement from the respective organisation.

+A vacancy on the CSC shall be deemed to exist in the case of the death, resignation, or removal of a CSC member or liaison.
+This vacancy shall be filled by the appointing organization or advisory committee for the unexpired term

 Changing circumstances of appointed CSC member